BradMorris138/Assignment1/README.md

 Changed all variables in units method to protected Changed directions in game engine from YPos to ypos Added system.drawing to map class
-Added distance to into the game Engine
+Added distance method to into the game Engine added base.maxhealth to constructor